Home > 3RD CMI-PB PREDICTION CHALLENGE

 • Cell type frequencies in PBMC by Cytometry

-1) Antibody titer tasks
+1) Antibody level tasks

-2) Cell frequencies tasks
+2) Cell frequency tasks

 2.1) Rank the individuals by predicted frequency of Monocytes on day 1 post boost after vaccination.